- Super Bowl LVI took place on Feb. 12, 2023.

 Rihanna said that being a new mother, “nothing would have gotten me out of the house if it wasn’t a challenge like that.
 You could get real comfortable being at home as a mom, [so this is] challenging myself to do something that I’ve never done before in my career.
 I have to live up to that challenge.”
 During the interview, Rihanna wouldn’t share what she had planned but shared that she wanted to “incorporate a lot of culture” into her performance.

 “I want to incorporate different aspects of entertainment and things that I just enjoy and bring it to the stage,” she said.
 “I want to celebrate the music that I’ve made.”

 Rihanna probably doesn’t have to worry.
-Snoop Dogg things she has it in the bag.
+Snoop Dogg thinks she has it in the bag.
 “I can’t give her any advice,” Snoop told HollywoodLife when asked if he had any pointers.
 “She’s one of the greatest to do it.
 She knows what to do.
 But I do know that she’s gonna create a show that everyone will talk about for many generations.”

 The NFL announced on Jan.
 24 that country star Chris Stapleton would perform the United States national anthem at Super Bowl LVII.
 Chris continues a streak of country stars singing “The Star-Spangled Banner” at the Big Game, with Mickey Guyton performing the anthem in 2022.

 Check out our coverage here (and the full performance here).

 Ahead of the 2022 Super Bowl, Mickey revealed that she received hate comments over her securing the gig.
 “This is what I see in my mentions on a daily basis,” she said while reposting a troll’s comments about how she was “country music’s resident black woman” who only got the job “because she’s black and she’s female.
 No other reason.”
 Mickey said that this kind of hate “never stops.
 But guess what?
 I will never stop.”